brookerlouie/fighting-game-beta/README.md

 ## Technical Features

 ### Animated GIF Support
-- Mage and Ghost characters use animated GIF sprites
+- All character classes (Warrior, Mage, Ghost) use animated GIF sprites
 - Smooth animation in both character selection and in-game
 - Uses Pillow library for GIF frame extraction
 - Fallback to static images if GIFs are unavailable